kickstartcoding/debug_trainer/README.md

 - Command to remove break data without resetting any files
 - Ability to run the file to confirm the original isn't broken, or to confirm that the broken version is actually broken

-## Possible future error possibilities to introduce:
+## Possible future error possibilities to introduce

 - == vs = swap
 - underscore vs hyphen swap